Your emergency fund money and where to put it.

 Where to stash the cash?

-U.S. Treasuries-based ETF or money market fund to avoid state tax.
+U.S. Treasuries-based ETF or mutual fund to avoid state and local tax.

 Stock market Three-Fund Portfolio (60% stocks, 40% bonds).